hominee/dyer-cli/README.md

 ```bash
 cargo install dyer-cli
 ```
-the command will download the source code and complie it to build a executable file inside your `$HOME/.cargo/bin`
+the command will download the source code and complie it to build a executable file inside your `$HOME/.cargo/bin`, make sure it's in your `$PATH`

 # Commands
-Dyer-cli provides some commands that helps you initialize, debug programm, but for now, only `dyer-cli new` supported, more commands are to go.
+Dyer-cli provides some commands that helps you initialize, debug programm, more commands are to go.

-## dyer-cli new
+## dyer new
 This command helps you initialize a project with log level `Info`, other log levels vares from `Error`, `Warn`, `Info`, `Debug`, and `Trace`, and its structure is
 ```bash
 |___Cargo.toml